Climate change is Here

 Climate Change is Human

-We have 12 years to reduce carbon emissions
+We have fewer than 10 years to reduce carbon emissions

 in order to avoid catastrophic impacts of climate change.